Saturday, January 31, 2026

 Another morning after a snow day.
 Very beautiful in town and park.

 This day flew by.
 We were expecting snow all day all over NE today…and tomorrow, but none so far, melting instead.
 I took 115 pics today, so pleasant and pretty outside, and have spent considerable time editing them, ironically after demoing that process on SB’s pic of Pike’s Peak from her son’s home.
-I will post them soon, but today’s plethora of home sights takes precedence.
+I will post them soon, but today’s plethora of home sights.

 Saturday, January 17, 2026